-If the nominee or the nominee’s institution is not yet a member of the NCWIT Academic Alliance (current members are listed here: ncwit.org/aamembers), the nominee must submit a request for membership also by November 9, 2020, here: ncwit.org/aamembershipform.
+If the nominee or the nominee’s institution is not yet a member of the NCWIT Academic Alliance (current members are listed here: ncwit.org/aamembers), the nominee must submit a request for (free) membership also by November 8, 2021, here: ncwit.org/aamembershipform.

 A complete nomination packet includes the following:

-- number of students mentored in your career in undergraduate research (including number that were women and minorities)
+- Total number of students mentored in your career in undergraduate research

-- number of students that continued to graduate school
+- Percentage of students who continued on to graduate school

-- title, description, and URL of up to three undergraduate research projects
+- Title, description, and URL of up to five undergraduate research projects

 - NCWIT or other research-based practices that have influenced or guided you in your work with research experiences for undergraduates (e.g., Programs-in-a-Box, Promising Practices, Top 10’s, etc. found at www.ncwit.org/higheredresources)

-- one letter of recommendation (maximum one page) from present or past student whom the nominee mentored (Nominees will need to provide their name and email in their online form by November 9, 2020, and then NCWIT will send letter-of-recommendation writers a request to submit a PDF of their letter by November 23, 2020, at 11:59 p.m.
+- One signed letter of recommendation (maximum one page) from present or past student whom the nominee mentored (Nominees will need to provide their name and email in their online form by November 8, 2021, and then NCWIT will send letter-of-recommendation writers a request to submit a PDF of their letter by November 22, 2021, at 11:59 p.m.
 MST.)

-- two letters from peers or department chair (maximum one page) supporting the nominees mentoring accomplishments (Nominees will need to provide their name and email in their online form by November 9, 2020, and then NCWIT will send the letter-of-recommendation writer a request to submit a PDF of their letter by November 23, 2020, at 11:59 p.m.
+- Two signed letters from peers or department chair (maximum one page) supporting the nominees mentoring accomplishments (Nominees will need to provide their name and email in their online form by November 8, 2021, and then NCWIT will send the letter-of-recommendation writer a request to submit a PDF of their letter by November 22, 2021, at 11:59 p.m.
 MST.)

-We request that your letter is no longer than one page and provides information on the nominee’s work with undergraduate student researchers.
-Criteria for this award include diversity and inclusion of undergraduate researchers, particularly women, mentoring impact on student(s), research outcomes, and activities of student researchers, after graduation.
+We request that your signed letter is no longer than one page and provides information on the nominee’s work with undergraduate student researchers.
+Criteria for this award include diversity and inclusion of undergraduate researchers, particularly women and historically underrepresented groups, mentoring impact on student(s), research outcomes, and activities of student researchers after graduation.
 If you were a student when you worked with the nominee, please indicate how your work with the nominee impacted your future, and be certain it is clear that you are a past or present student.
-Your letter of recommendation should be sent by November 23, 2020, at 11:59 p.m.
+Your signed letter of recommendation should be sent by November 22, 2021, at 11:59 p.m.
 MST following the unique link the nominee sent you.

-- deadline for the nominee to request they or their institution become a member: November 9, 2020, at 11:59 p.m.
+- Deadline for the nominee to request they or their institution become a member: November 8, 2021, at 11:59 p.m.
 MST